 Here are some estimates from our in-house designer:

 You should talk to the UX designer first, he/she’s the one who will prepare the wire-frames of the application/website/landing page and only then these wire-frames can be turned into a nice looking mockups.

-- Design.
 An abstract notion “design”.
-When I hear “design” first of all I think of the process where a designer sits down with a concept from the client and tries to present client’s vision through the right choice of colours, shapes and all that, so the Mockup is the end product of the design.
+When I hear “design” first of all I think of the process where a designer sits down with a concept from the client and tries to present client’s vision through the right choice of colors, shapes and all that, so the Mockup is the end product of the design.

 Yes, I did say earlier that no mockup - no coding.
 There is an exception if you have approved wire-frames then developers can implement them without making your app beautiful.

 Example 1: you can buy a theme and front-end developer can customize it.
 But unfortunately it customization can take more time than designer creates a mockup from scratch.